ros2/ros2_documentation/source/Tutorials/Topics/Understanding-ROS2-Topics.rst

 Prerequisites
 -------------

-The :ref:`previous tutorial <ROS2Nodes>` provides some useful background information on nodes that is built upon here.
+The :doc:`previous tutorial <../Understanding-ROS2-Nodes>` provides some useful background information on nodes that is built upon here.

-As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.
+As always, don’t forget to source ROS 2 in :doc:`every new terminal you open <../Configuring-ROS2-Environment>`.

 Tasks
 -----